Rudeus Greyrat: Role in the series

 Rudeus is a hopeless man who dies after having a sad and withdrawn life and reincarnates in a fantasy world while keeping his memories, he determined to enjoy his new life without regrets under the name Rudeus Greyrat.
 Due to inherited affinity and early training, Rudeus becomes highly skilled at magic.
-During his childhood, he becomes a student of demon magician Roxy Migurdia, a friend to demihuman Sylphiette, and a magic teacher to noble heiress Eris Boreas Greyrat.
-The Mushoku Tensei series is divided in several story arcs that follow Rudeus' coming-of-age from an infant surpassing his Hikikomori fears while learning magic from Roxy.
+During his childhood, he becomes a student of a Migurd mage named Roxy Migurdia, a friend to an Elf named Sylphiette, and a magic teacher to noble heiress Eris Boreas Greyrat.
+The Mushoku Tensei series is divided in several story arcs that follow Rudeus's coming-of-age from an infant surpassing his Hikikomori fears while learning magic from Roxy.

 Rudeus starts a journey across the world as a major magical catastrophe destroys his nation, teleporting and stranding hundreds of thousands of people far from home.
 He meets a strange Human figure who often guides him In the last chapter of the "Boyhood arc", Rudeus becomes intimate with Eris but she abandons him shortly without word, making him believe he was rejected.
 In the "Adolescence arc", the depressed Rudeus continues his journey to find his missing mother and forms new allies.
-On the Human's advice, Rudeus and Elinalise enroll into Ronoa Magic University to cure his erectile dysfunction.
-As he befriends several students, Rudeus also develops feelings for his superior Fitz who is actually an older Sylphiette disguised as a man.
+Rudeus and Elinalise enroll into Ronoa Magic University to cure his erectile dysfunction.
+As he befriends several students, Rudeus also develops feelings for his superior Fitz who is actually Sylphiette in disguise.
 As time passes, Sylphiette tries to seduce Rudeus who discovers her identity.
 With the two retaining their love since their childhoods, Rudeus and Sylphiette become intimate, allowing the former to surpass his impotence and they get married.

 A few months later, Sylphiette gets pregnant with their child, but Rudeus receives a letter from his father Paul, asking for his help to rescue his mother Zenith, who is trapped inside a labyrinth in the distant Bengaritt Continent.
-Ignoring the Human-God's warnings to not leave home, Rudeus attends to his father's request and join the search party.
+Ignoring Hitogami's warnings to not leave home, Rudeus attends to his father's request and join the search party.
 He also reunites with his magic teacher Roxy and the two get close.
 Rudeus joins Paul and their party to fight and defeat a hydra in the deepest part of the labyrinth to rescue Zenith, but he loses his left hand and his father is killed in the occasion.
-Back to his home, Rudeus, with consent from Sylphiette, takes Roxy as his second wife and witnessess the birth of his first child.
+Back to his home, Rudeus, with consent from Sylphiette, takes Roxy as his second wife and witnesses the birth of his first child.